Isaac247/capstone-project/README.md

  helm install nginx-stable/nginx-ingress
  ```
  ![img8](images/helm_ingress_install.PNG)
-2. Create a rule to serve the frontend of the socks shop application assigning the service name and port number
+2. Create a rule to serve the frontend of the socks shop application exposing the service name and port number
  ```
   - host: socks.isaacmamman.me
       http: